Central Coast Food Innovation Initiative

 - Creation of the jobs of tomorrow

-- Develop education and training courses to attract national and international students
+- Develop education and training product and services to attract national and international students

 - Ensure local delivery of identified regional skills requirements and a training curriculum that is aligned to business and food industry needs